 Disc/CounterSlotMachines

 Disc and counter slot machines collect physical-looking tokens — discs, orbs, coins, or symbols — that visibly accumulate on the cabinet between players.
 The collection persists, so each abandoned partial set is leftover value waiting for the next player.
-The Buffalo Link, Dragon Link, and All Aboard families are well-known disc/counter cabinets, with thresholds and trigger behavior that are heavily documented and tracked by advantage play scouts on every floor that runs them.
+The Buffalo Link, Dragon Link, and All Aboard families are well-known disc/counter cabinets, with thresholds and trigger behavior that are heavily mapped out and tracked by advantage play scouts on every floor that runs them.

 Mechanics